ant-tkachov/kfzteile24-coding-task/README.md

 ## Testing <a name="testing"></a>

-### Run unit tests from command line <a name="unt-tests"></a>
+### Run unit tests from the command line <a name="unt-tests"></a>

 To run the tests from the command line:
-1. Open `Developer Command Prompt for VS 2017` and navigation to the folder where the `kfzteile24.CodingTask.sln` is located
+1. Open `Developer Command Prompt for VS 2017` and navigate to the folder where the `kfzteile24.CodingTask.sln` is located
 2. Run: `dotnet restore`
 3. Run: `dotnet test kfzteile24.CodingTask.BusinessLayer.Tests`

-As the result 2 tests passed:
+As a result 2 tests are passed:

 ![alt text](https://github.com/ant-tkachov/kfzteile24-coding-task/blob/master/Documentation/images/figure2.png "Figure 2: All tests passed")